ev-devs/dixonconnect/README.md

 ###wifi_cur.sh

 **THIS SECTION IS CURRENTLY UNDER CONSTRUCTION.
-FUNCTIONALLITY WILL BE MOVED TO THE ABOVE SCRIPT.**
+SOME FUNCTIONALITY WILL BE MOVED TO THE ABOVE SCRIPT.**

+####wlan0
-####Relating to Wi-Fi, this script just displayes the current connection.
+Relating to Wi-Fi, this script just displays the current connection.
+####eth0
+Tell if connected to ethernet, if not then allow user to choose to connect to either.